denismo/hopper/README.md

         }

 1. Run "Test" for the AWS Lambda function
-1. Check the CloudWatch logs for the output - you should see something like this:
+1. Check the CloudWatch logs for the output.

     You should see a number of `pageUrl` entries, without any errors.